hmartelb/Pix2Pix-Timbre-Transfer/README.md

 Generate different versions of the audios by changing synthesis parameters, transposition, tempo, note length, etc.  or applying audio effects used in professional audio productions such as Reverb, EQ or Delay.

-Alternatively, consider using the MAESTRO Dataset as mentioned in the section “Dataset” if you have more time and resources for your research.
+Alternatively, consider using the MAESTRO Dataset as mentioned in the section [Dataset](#dataset) if you have more time and resources for your research.

 ### Conditional architecture (any_2_any)